Check here for what has been updated and when!

 More updates will come as I have time, to fix the mess created by Apple ditching MobileMe.
 To be fair to Apple, they gave us a whole year’s notice, but just like in college when I waited until the night before the term paper was due to start, I waited until the week before to start working on these updates.

-BROWSER NOTES FOR WINDOWS USERS
+BROWSER NOTE FOR WINDOWS USERS

 Some pages have songs that you can play, which are in QuickTime format; if your browser doesn’t have a QuickTime plug-in, you won’t be able to hear the songs, but it’s easy to download the plug-in from Apple.